antrea-io/antrea/docs/ovs-pipeline.md

 services will first go through the gateway, get load-balanced by the kube-proxy datapath (DNAT) then sent back through the gateway.
 This means that legitimate traffic can be received on the gateway port with a source IP belonging to a local Pod.
-We may add some fine-grained rules in the future to accomodate for this, but for now we just allow all IP traffic received from the gateway.
+We may add some fine-grained rules in the future to accommodate for this, but for now we just allow all IP traffic received from the gateway.
 We do have an ARP spoofing check for the gateway however, since there is no reason for the host to advertise a different MAC address on gw0.